techworldwithmurali/AWS-Networking-From-Zero-to-Hero/AWS VPC/Setting up NAT Gateway.md

 Destination : 0.0.0.0/0
 Target : Internet Gateway ID
 ```
-#### Step 11: Add the Infra-Nat-Gateway-us-east-1a NAT Gateway route to the Infra-Private-RouteTable-us-east-1a route table.
+#### Step 11: Create and Add the Infra-Nat-Gateway-us-east-1a NAT Gateway route to the Infra-Private-RouteTable-us-east-1a route table.

 ```xml
 Route Entry